Achrafbennanizia/Bananapi/docs/api/REACT_APP_API.md

 ## Overview

-The Wallbox Controller includes a RESTful HTTP API server for **emergency stop control** and status monitoring.
+The Wallbox Controller includes a RESTful HTTP API server for **charging session control** and status monitoring.
 The API runs on port **8080** by default and includes CORS support for cross-origin requests.

 ### Web Interface Purpose

-The React web app provides **ONE primary function**: **Emergency Stop**
+The React web app provides **charging session control** for connected vehicles:

+- **Pause** - Temporarily pause active charging
+- **Continue** - Resume paused charging
+- **Stop** - End charging session

+All controls are **context-aware** and only enabled when a car is in charging mode.

-All other charging operations (start, pause, enable/disable) are controlled via:
+System operations (start charging, enable/disable wallbox) are controlled via:

 - **Simulator** (development mode)
 - **Hardware pins** (production mode)

 This design ensures:

-- **Safety**: Remote emergency stop capability
+- **Safety**: Remote control of active charging sessions
-- **Simplicity**: Clear, single-purpose web interface
+- **Context-Aware**: Controls only work when applicable
-- **Control**: Primary operations remain on local simulator/hardware
+- **Control**: System initialization remains on local simulator/hardware
-- **Security**: Minimal remote control surface
+- **Simplicity**: Clear, focused interface

 ## Base URL